February 15, 2019 the Fort Wayne Police Department on Facebook posted a photo and this statement:

 Comparet, Francis - Along the Heritage Trail Pioneer industrialist Comparet was one of the first county commissioners April 9, 2013 by Tom Castaldi on Fort Wayne Magazine.

 Owner of the Music Manor on Fairfield Avenue.
 Shorty (Cookie) had a popular country group called "The Down Homers" dating back to the 40s and 50s.
 One of the "Down Homers" was a guy by the name of Bill Haley who later started the Comets an instant hit with the teens of that time, recording such songs as "Rock Around The Clock", "See You Later Alligator", "Shake, Rattle & Roll".
 See April 3, 2017 discussion with photos on You are positively from Fort Wayne, if you remember...
-Closed group on Facebook.
+Archived group only visible to existing members on Facebook.

 Back to top